Lucandor/90-min-strategy/README.md

 ## Overview

-The **90 Minute Challenge Strategy Helper** is a tool designed to optimize your performance in the game by calculating the best strategies to minimize total fight times.
+The **90 Minute Challenge Strategy Helper** is a tool designed to optimize your performance in the MTPO 90 minute challenge by calculating the best strategies to minimize total fight times.

 ## Requirements